kapil24nagar/git-demo2/README.md

 this is to test comming aling with index.html. added
 #after comming index and readme file
 som more text to test.added
+# to update rmote repo
+this line should apear on the remote repo git-demo2